 Coffee and taste

-Grown 600-1800 m above sea level, coffee is a tropical plant, which was originally indigenous of Ethiopia; the coffee plant has now spread to India, Indonesia, Brazil, Colombia and Central America.
-A coffee plant yields red fruits called 'cherries', each of these cherries holds two coffee beans that are green in colour.
+Grown 600-1800 m above sea level, coffee is a tropical plant, which was originally indigenous of Ethiopia.
+The coffee plant has now spread to India, Indonesia, Brazil, Colombia and Central America.
+A coffee plant yields red fruits called 'cherries', each of which holds two coffee beans that are green in colour.
 These green coffee beans are distributed to consuming countries, where beans from all over the world are mixed together.
 The green beans are then roasted, resulting in the colour and flavour found in an iconic cup of coffee.

 There are two primary types of coffee beans, arabica and robusta.
-Arabica is considered to have a nicer flavour and robusta is generally described as being harsh and rubbery (due to having an increased concentration of phenols, pyrroles and sulfur-containing compounds; such as furfurylmethyl sulfide, which is present in robusta coffee at 2200 ppb which is much higher than the 1100 ppb present in arabica, and furfurylmethyl disulfide, present in robusta at 650 ppb compared to the 120 ppb in Arabica).
+Arabica is considered to have a nicer flavour and robusta is generally described as being harsh and rubbery.
+This is due to robusta having an increased concentration of phenols, pyrroles and sulfur-containing compounds, such as furfurylmethyl sulfide (which is present in robusta coffee at 2200 ppb which is much higher than the 1100 ppb present in arabica), and furfurylmethyl disulfide (present in robusta at 650 ppb compared to the 120 ppb in arabica).

-The structures of furfurylmethyl sulfide and furfurylmethyl disulfide both contain a furan ring, made up of four carbon atoms and an oxygen atom (in pink), while the sulfide only contains one sulfur atom, the other compound contains two – hence the use of 'di' in the name disulfide.
+The structures of furfurylmethyl sulfide and furfurylmethyl disulfide both contain a furan ring, made up of four carbon atoms and an oxygen atom (in pink).
+However, the sulfide only contains one sulfur atom, while the disulfide contains two – hence the use of 'di' in the name disulfide.

 Making a good brew